pgadmin-org/pgadmin4/docs/en_US/backup_server_dialog.rst

   that should be excluded from the backup.

-   * Move the switch next to *Trigger* (active when creating a data-only backup) to the *Yes* position to include commands that will disable triggers on the target table while the data is being loaded.
+   * Move the switch next to *Trigger* (active when creating a data-only backup) towards right position to include commands that will disable triggers on the target table while the data is being loaded.

-   * Move the switch next to *$ quoting* to the *Yes* position to enable dollar quoting within function bodies; if disabled, the function body will be quoted using SQL standard string syntax.
+   * Move the switch next to *$ quoting* towards right position to enable dollar quoting within function bodies; if disabled, the function body will be quoted using SQL standard string syntax.